-Lycopus maackianus is a perennial herb in mountain wetlands,
+Lycopus maackianus is a perennial herb growing 30-70cm

-growing to 30-70cm in height.
+tall in mountain wetlands.
 Leaves are in an opposite arrangement,

 slender, thick, glossy, in the shape of a lanceolate, or a bit wide,

 4-8cm long, with sharp serrations on margins.
-White lip shape
+White lip-shaped

 flowers come in mass at the leaf axils - not flashy, but not plain.